d-markey/squadron/README.md

   });
 ```

-Please note that some idle workers may remain alive, depending on the `minWorker` pool option.
+Please note that some idle workers may remain alive, depending on the `minWorker` concurrency setting.

 To stop all workers, simply call the pool's `stop()` method with no predicate.